Arkansas Hunting Law: A Comprehensive Guide

 When Administrative Action Occurs

-• Failure to comply with citations, including failure to appear in court, pay fines, or restitution.
+• Failure to comply with citations, including failure to appear in court or pay fines/restitution

 • Violation of license suspension terms